The Meaning Behind HGTV Star David Bromstad’s Colorful Tattoos

-HGTV star David Bromstad has a very flamboyant and fabulous style.
-A big part of the fun of watching him on “Color Splash with David Bromstad”, “Beach Flip,” “My Lottery Dream House” or “Rock the Block” season 2 is seeing what wild outfit he will wear and how it will accentuate his MANY tattoos.
+David Bromstad is an HGTV star with a very flamboyant and fabulous style.
+A big part of the fun of watching him on “Color Splash with David Bromstad,” “Beach Flip,” “My Lottery Dream House” or “Rock the Block” season 2 is seeing what wild outfit he will wear and how it will accentuate his MANY tattoos.

 Bromstad is an interior designer and is fond of bright colors — both in his interior designs and in his own personal sense of style.
 But, here’s a fun fact — he didn’t start out wanting to be an interior designer.
 He attended Ringling College of Art and Design in Florida and wanted to become an artist and designer at Disney, according to his official website.
 He did go to work for Walt Disney World shortly after graduation.